The number one question I’ve been asked since I started blogging is “how do you create a consistent blogging schedule”.

 Related Post: 10 Helpful Apps for Content Creators to Download

-Another way to stay consistent is by setting up a realistic schedule you can follow.
 Although some people may post on their blog multiple times per week, that doesn’t mean you have to do the same.
-Everyone’s lifestyle is different and you have to figure out what schedule would work best and what your goals are for your blog.
+Everyone’s lifestyle is different and you have to figure out what would work best and what your goals are.

 If you have drafts typed up and plenty of content to post, stretch it out and post it later on!
 It’s best to have content to fall back on, especially during the times you don’t feel like creating.

 Use Pinterest + Tailwind

 Pinterest and Tailwind have been a lifesaver for me during my blogging journey.
 Even if you’re not posting a new blog post every week, there’s still an easy way to bring consistent traffic to your website.